intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 by using explicit signals for specific use cases, such as the Spin bit for latency measurements or connection ID that can be used by load balancers {{I-D.ietf-quic-manageability}}.
-This information is accessible by all on-path deivices but information is limited to only those use cases.
+This information is accessible by all on-path devices but information is limited to only those use cases.
 Each new use case requires additional action.
 This points to one way to resolve the adversity: the careful of design of what information is passed.